+2.0 meters (6.7 feet)

 The full extent of these ranges is not seen during any one year.
 However in 1998, Lake Ontario saw a drop of 1.2 meters from April to December.
-Spring lake level rises due to heavy precipitation and snowmelt runoff can also be dramatic and when combined with severe spring windstorms are the subject of concern for many shoreline property owners.
+Spring lake level rises due to heavy precipitation and snowmelt runoff can also be dramatic, and when combined with severe spring windstorms are the subject of concern for many shoreline property owners.

 Source: Environment Canada Website (1).

-As shown in Figure 3, between 1918 and 1998, there were several periods of extremely high and extremely low water levels.
-Levels of some of the Great Lakes fell to their lowest recorded levels in the late 1920s, the mid-1930s, and the mid-1960s.
-Extremely high levels occurred in the early 1950s, the early 1970s, and the mid-1980s.
+As shown in Figure 3, between 1860 and 2001, there were several periods of extremely high and extremely low water levels.
+Levels of some of the Great Lakes fell to their lowest recorded levels in the late 1800s, late 1920s, the mid-1930s, and the mid-1960s.
+Extremely high levels occurred in some lakes in the mid-1870s and 1880s, in the early 1950s, the early 1970s, and the mid-1980s.
 High lake levels occurred between 1985 and 1987 when all of the lakes, except Lake Ontario, reached their highest levels recorded in the twentieth century.
 Over the following two years, lake levels dropped rapidly to their long-term averages.
 Much of the 1990s were characterized by persistently high water levels [Environment Canada Website (3)].
 Extremely low water levels were experienced in the late 1990s leading up to today.

 According to Frank Quinn of NOAA's Physical Sciences Division, precipitation in the Great Lakes Basin had shown a consistent upward trend over the 30 years prior to the 1990s (through 1997), and is essentially the result of a changed precipitation regime (Quinn, 1999).
 This phenomenon, more than any other, contributed to the higher lake levels.
-According to Doug Cuthbert, manager of Environment Canada's Water Issues

-Division, although significantly higher than a half century ago, water levels on the lakes for most of the 1990s were still within the range of normal variability (Great Lakes Commission, Advisor, 1997).
+According to Doug Cuthbert, manager of Environment Canada's Water Issues Division, although significantly higher than a half century ago, water levels on the lakes for most of the 1990s were still within the range of normal variability (Great Lakes Commission, Advisor, 1997).
 The recent decline of Great Lakes' water levels, now at lows not seen since the mid-1960s, is due mostly to evaporation during the above-average temperatures of the past three years, a series of mild winters, and below-average snowpack in the Lake Superior Basin.
 Although below the long-term average, studies of water level fluctuations have shown that the Great Lakes can respond relatively quickly to changes in precipitation, water supply, and temperature conditions (International Joint Commission, 2000).
 However, the factors that influence lake levels are still poorly understood (Great Lakes Environmental Research Lab Website).
+Figure 3: Historic Annual Mean Lake Levels, 1860-2001